A Twist in the Tail

 ‘A riveting, globe-trotting fish tale that follows the ebb and flow of the anchovy’s influence, and recounts how it has divided and united people around the table for millennia.’ — Katie Parla, food and beverage writer, culinary guide and author of Food of the Italian Islands

 ‘An entertainingly rich exploration of the inter-related culinary histories of Western Europe and the United States through the prism of the anchovy—this is my kind of book!
-With a distinct and amusing voice, Beckman offers beautiful information and a wider perception of the broader cultures he explores.’ — Graeme Rigby, creator of ‘Rigby’s Encyclopedia of the Herring’
+With a distinct and amusing voice, Beckman offers beautiful information and a wider perception of the broader cultures he explores.’ — Graeme Rigby, creator of ‘Rigby’s Encyclopaedia of the Herring’

 ‘Told with remarkable erudition, a fishy tale that twists and turns around much of the Western world.
 A fun read that combines deep knowledge of anchovies with wit and writerly flair.
 Un-put-downable, even if you have no interest in food or fish!’ — Professor Nayanika Mathur, University of Oxford